opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 ## Installation

 This script requires installing python3 modules netCDF4, pyyaml, and numpy.
-If grids are defined using a gridDataSource attribute then the gdal module is also required.
+If grids are defined using a dataSource attribute then the gdal module is also required.

 ## Issues